MontajMontajdocs

 4. ffmpeg encodes the PNG sequence into a transparent FFV1/MKV video segment

-5. The segment is composited onto the source footage in the final ffmpeg filter graph
+5. The segment is composited onto the source footage in the segment-based compose pipeline

 Parallelism